 Bricks are blocks of tampered clay molded to suitable shapes and sizes while still in a plastic condition, dried in sun and burnt if desired so as to make them more strong, hard and durable.

-Brick moulds are about 1/10th larger than the required size of the brick to allow for shrinkage on burning.
+Brick molds are about 1/10th larger than the required size of the brick to allow for shrinkage on burning.
 The length of the brick is equal to twice the width plus the mortar joint.
-Brick shall be hand or machine moulded.
+Brick shall be hand or machine molded.